 My collaborators—and I must say the others did most of the historical legwork—found the first mention of the percent-remembering numbers from 1914 and 1922.
 In those publications the numbers were characterized as findings that were long known, but no specific research was cited.
 It’s really a rather fascinating case study of how misinformation flows from person to person, from publication to publication.
 Indeed, we found at least eight publications commonly cited as the place where the research on the percentages could be viewed in its elemental form.
 In NONE of these publications was any research described!

-Just as critical, Dale didn’t intend his cone to be prescriptive.
+Just as critical, Dale didn’t intend his cone, also called pyramid of learning, to be prescriptive.
 That is, he didn’t want us to use his cone to make instructional-design decisions.
 He created his cone as a descriptive model, attempting to capture what the learning landscape was like back in 1946.

 What You Can Do